 criminal defense and complex civil litigation in DC, Virginia, and federal courts

 Ed handles all kinds of criminal cases and complex civil litigation in state courts in Virginia and Washington, D.C. and in federal courts nationwide, particularly the Washington, D.C., Virginia, and Maryland federal district courts.
 Ed has handled successfully every type of criminal case in every type of circumstance from simple misdemeanors to capital murder.
 He has practiced as a criminal defense attorney, primarily in Washington, D.C. and Northern Virginia, full-time since graduating Yale Law School.
-Ed puts together a team of investigators, social workers, psychologists, and other experts to obtain the best resources for his clients.
+Ed puts together a team of investigators, social workers, psychologists, and other experts to obtain the best results for his clients.

 Ed is frequently asked to represent clients in the U.S. federal district courts in the Eastern District of Virginia in Alexandria and Richmond, in Washington, D.C., and Maryland in Greenbelt and Baltimore.
 His federal practice goes beyond the local area - including federal district courts in Pennsylvania, West Virginia, and wherever else his services are sought.